swagger-api/swagger.io-docs/docs/spec-explained/responses.md

               username:
                 type: string
                 description: The user name.
 ```

-or defined at the root level and referenced via $ref.
+or defined at the root level and referenced via `$ref`.
 This is useful if multiple responses use the same schema.

 ```
       responses: